godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Rename the default product sorting option and add up to 5 new sorting options including alphabetical and on-sale sorting.
+Rename the default product sorting option, add up to 5 new sorting options including alphabetical and on-sale sorting, or remove core sorting options.

 == Description ==

 WooCommerce Extra Product Sorting Options provides options that extend the default WooCommerce orderby options on the shop page.
 You can optionally set a new name for the default sorting (helpful if you've used this to create a custom sorting order), and can enable up to **5 new sorting options**: alphabetical, reverse alphabetical, on sale, review count, and availability product sorting.
+You can also remove core sorting options, or remove the sorting dropdown completely.

 > **Requires: PHP 5.6, WooCommerce 3.5+ and WordPress 4.6+**